dsbondin/dsbondin.github.io/_posts/2017-11-14-product_review_site_sinatra_portfolio_project.markdown

 ---
 layout: post
 title:      "Product Review Site Sinatra Portfolio Project"
-date:       2017-11-15 03:25:05 +0000
+date:       2017-11-14 22:25:06 -0500
 permalink:  product_review_site_sinatra_portfolio_project
 ---

 The idea is pretty straightforward - users can sign up and add reviews to the existing products or add their own.
 I used 3 models for the app: User, Product and Review.
 Both User and Product have many Reviews, Reviews belong to a User and a Product.
-User has many Products he/she left a review for (through: :reviews) and vice versa.
+User has many Products he/she left a review for (`through: :reviews`) and vice versa.

 The signup/login code is similar to the one used in Fwitter project except that I added error messages in case user leaves a blank field for username or password.